eliotayache-nv/GAMMA/README.md

 ## Installation

-Clone this repository in a directory of your choice
+Clone this repository in a directory of your choice.

 ```bash
 git clone https://github.com/eliotayache/GAMMA/ dirname